Dean Kilby • September 5, 2025

 How a Medical Biochemist Designs a Nutritional Strategy for Health, Performance, and Longevity

-When people ask how a medical biochemist manages his nutritional commitments, they often expect a complicated, supplement-heavy answer.
+When people ask how I manage my nutritional commitments, they often expect a complicated, supplement-heavy answer.
 In truth, the approach is systematic: cover the foundations, address individual needs, and target advanced pathways in health and aging.
 Below, I’ll outline my personal framework, which may give others insight into how to think about their own nutritional strategies.

 1. Laying the Foundation